morelikejonarbuckle/Yet-Another-Tomodachi-Collection-Translation/README.md

 This MSBT editor works to edit BMG (the text file of the game): https://gitlab.com/AeonSake/msbt-editor/-/releases/ For News & Job and maybe Song BMGs you might have to use NitroPaint.
 Previous versions of that editor were breaking the translation.
+I recommend not touching the Job BMG at all.
+That thing is very dangerous.

 ![text localization tips](https://github.com/user-attachments/assets/af0b543f-c12d-4a32-8b17-9097c4e4ed7d)